Everything You Need to Know About the 2026 NSW Selective Test

 Photo by Giorgio Trovato / Unsplash

-Key Details for 2026
+Key Details For The 2026 Selective School Test

-The 2026 NSW Selective Test will be held from Friday 1 May to Sunday 3 May 2026.
-Applications will likely open in October 2025 and close by mid-November 2025.
-The test is designed for Year 6 students in 2026 who are hoping to enter Year 7 at a selective high school in 2027.
-It's important to keep track of these dates — missing the application deadline can mean missing your chance for the year.
+• The test is designed for Year 6 students in 2026 who are hoping to enter Year 7 at a selective high school in 2027.
+It is important to keep track of these dates — missing the application deadline can mean missing your chance for the year.

 The NSW Selective Test is divided into four main parts: